John William Kiser: Career

-In 1899 he sold his company to the Bicycle Trust.
+In 1899 he sold his company to the Bicycle Trustjust before the sales crashed due to the emergence of automobile.

 In 1902 he became the treasurer of the Phoenix Horseshoe Company of Chicago.
 By 1907 he was made president of the company.
 He was also the director of the First National Bank and the Miehle Printing Press.

 Personal life

 He married Thirza (in some places spelled Thyrza) Wilhelmina (née) Furrow on September 18, 1884.
 They had one son born June 10, 1889; he was also named John William Kiser.
-It was reported that Kiser had amassed a fortune of $8 million (approximately $200 million USD, adjusted for inflation as of December 2021) by the time of his death.
+It was reported that Kiser had amassed a fortune of $8 million (approximately US$200 million, adjusted for inflation as of December 2021) by the time of his death.
+Kiser had an interest in sailing and, in 1923, commissioned a 157-foot steel motor yacht from Friedrich Krupp Germaniawerft.
+The 375-ton vessel was purchased by the Maritime Commission and was used in the navy during World War II.

 Death

 Kiser spent his time in St. Paris, Ohio, and New York and Chicago.
 He died October 31, 1916, in Chicago Illinois, at the Blackstone Hotel and his body was sent back to St. Paris for burial.